tankertux/pia-openvpn/README.md

 docker run ... --name=pia \
   -e 'REGION=US East' \
   -v /full/path/to/auth.conf:/pia/auth.conf \
-  colinhebert/pia-openvpn \
+  nickabbey/pia-openvpn \
 ```
 Note that the source must be a full path, or docker will mount it as a directory.
-When started this way, USERNAME and PASSWORD variables will be set if provided
+When started this way; USERNAME and PASSWORD variables will be set if provided, but will be ignored by openvpn.sh
-with the -e command line switches, but they will be ignored.
-Best practice is to not set them whe using a single file volume for credentials.
+Best practice is to not set them when using a single file volume for credentials.

 ## Connection between containers behind PIA
 Any container started with `--net=container:...` will use the same network stack as the underlying container, therefore they will share the same local IP address.